Paul Alongi, College of Engineering, Computing and Applied Sciences

 The scholarships will be open to students who plan to pursue Bachelor of Science degrees in engineering or computing in Clemson University’s College of Engineering, Computing and Applied Sciences.
 The rest of the funding will pay for an assortment of programs, many aimed at helping transfer students form a community to support each through some of higher education’s most challenging majors.
 Researchers will also study the results of the program to learn what leads to success and share their findings with the nation.

 Some transfer students, though, may unknowingly be putting themselves at a disadvantage, Kitchens said.
 “For many, it’s due to financial restrictions,” he said.
-“Others just don’t know how to make that transition from technical colleges to the university and they get lost in the system.
-What this program provides are pathways for the students so they can see the roadmap that will help them along the way.”
+“Others just don’t know how to make that transition from technical colleges to the university, and they get lost in the system.
+What this program provides are pathways for the students so they can see the roadmap that will help them succeed.”

 At stake is who will be eligible for some of the nation’s most lucrative jobs.
 Fourteen of the 20 bachelor’s degrees that led to the highest pay were in engineering and computer science, all with mid-career salaries at $117,000 or more, according to PayScale’s College Salary Report.

-The application process for the scholarships are now open, paving the way for the first SPECTRA students to arrive at Clemson in the fall semester.
-Scholarship amounts will vary depending on students’ individual needs but are expected to range between about $5,000 and $10,000 per year.
+The application process for the scholarships are now open, paving the way for the first SPECTRA students to arrive at Clemson in the Fall 2019 semester.
+Scholarship amounts will vary depending on students’ individual needs and are expected to range from $5,000 to $10,000 per year.